 Not everyone is allowed to follow this nutritional plan since it is contraindicated for people who suffer from medical conditions such as pancreatitis, liver failure, disorders of fat metabolism, primary carnitine deficiency, carnitine palmitoyltransferase deficiency, carnitine translocase deficiency, porphyrias, or pyruvate kinase deficiency (7).

-Research shows that following a very low-carb diet can lead to a lack of nutrients since it provides enough of only 12 out of the 27 essential micronutrients, thus leading to various nutrient deficiencies, which in turn cause other health problems.
+Research shows that following a very low-carb diet can lead to a lack of nutrients – on average, four popular diet plans were found to only provide enough of only 12 out of the 27 essential micronutrients, which could potentially lead to various nutrient deficiencies, which in turn cause other health problems.

 How Does Keto Diet Work?

 As you already know, the keto diet is low in carbs but rich in fat.
 It also allows you to consume moderate amounts of protein.
 The main goal of this diet is to induce and maintain ketosis.
 During this process, your body stops using sugar as its primary energy source and switches to burning fat (10).